 Pitch 7 "OBP" (5.10c, 110'): Climb straight-up off the anchor and traverse to the climbers' left up past some loose blocks.
 Climb 4th and easy 5th class to a small tree with a sling.
 Clip the sling then traverse out to a bolt.
 Perform a crux slab traverse on cool rock, past the bolt to a splitter crack and imagine making that move without the bolt.
 Climb the splitter crack to a ramp and past a first tree with slings, to a second tree on a spacious ledge.

-Pitch 8 "The Summit Pitch aka Big Groaner" (5.10a, 140'): How important is that summit to you?
-Do you have ample daylight?
-Consider these factors when deciding whether to climb this pitch.
-It's got the worst rock quality on the route and we didn't clean it.
+Pitch 8 "The Summit Pitch aka Big Groaner" (5.10a, 140'): This pitch has the worst rock quality on the route and we didn't clean it.
 Follow the path of least resistance, but generally the pitch goes directly up from the anchor, then traverses to the climber's left (5.10a) and finishes up a blocky ramp to the summit.
 This pitch is heads-up but not "R".
-Ample gear exists, you just have to look for it, bring a nut tool for this pitch to clean out gear placements, if necessary.
-Consider bringing a small wire brush for community service.
+Ample gear exists, you just have to look for it.

 Rappel the route with 2x 60m ropes to the tree above the big ledge with slings (official start of p1).
-From there, double-rope traverse rappel down the approach pitch, to its start.
+From there, do a double-rope sideways rappel across the approach pitch and down to its start.